thechrislee/thechrislee.github.io.old/_posts/2022-05-12-practical-sql.md

 date:   2022-05-12 20:10
 categories: sql containers python
 ---
 My original motivation behind this blog was to document my progress while working through 'Practical SQL, 2nd Edition', by Anthony DeBarros.
 I have a big interest in data, the gathering, andthe manipulation of.
 Maybe that falls in line with data analysis.
-With that said, I am not a statistician, just a sysadmin trying to grow my skills.
+With that said, I am not a statistician or data analyst.
+Just a sysadmin trying to grow my skills.

 ## Envrionment Setup
 This book uses PostgreSQL.
 While that is easy enough to install locally, I preferred not to.
 Instead, I decided to use containers to standup the environment that I will use while working through this book.
 My laptop is running Fedora, so I am using podman.
 However, the same commands should work with Docker.